WrestleMania 25: Preliminary matches

 The Money in the Bank ladder match was the start of the event as the participants: CM Punk, Kane, Mark Henry, MVP, Shelton Benjamin, Kofi Kingston, Christian, and Finlay, fought for the briefcase that was suspended over the ring.
 The match was littered with many notable moments, including a series of the match's combatants performing dives onto the floor of the arena onto each other, as well as Benjamin diving off of the top of a ladder with a senton bomb onto his opponents.
 The ladder was also used as a weapon by the competitors, which saw it being thrown at each other or, in the case of Kingston, to be used as extra force dropped on their chest as Kofi incapacitated them by draping the collapsed ladder over their bodies and leg dropping onto the ladder.
 The finish came with Punk and Kane on top of the ladder, which saw Punk execute a series of kicks on Kane from atop the ladder, knocking him off.
 Punk went on to win the match after he grabbed the hanging briefcase.
 Punk's victory marked his second consecutive victory in the match.

-Kid Rock (center) performed while Divas made their way to the ring for a battle royal.
+Kid Rock (center) performed while WWE Divas made their way to the ring for a battle royal.

 After the match, Kid Rock performed a live medley of songs: "Bawitdaba", "Rock N Roll Jesus", "Cowboy", "All Summer Long", and "So Hott".
-During the last song, the female competitors of the WWE would come to the ring to compete in a 25-Diva battle royal, to crown "Miss WrestleMania".
+During the last song, the female competitors of WWE came to the ring to compete in a 25-Diva battle royal to crown "Miss WrestleMania".
 The match featured Divas that were employed by WWE at the time and former Divas that had worked for WWE in the past, including; Jackie Gayda, Joy Giovanni, Molly Holly, Sunny, Torrie Wilson and Victoria.
 Santino Marella, who portrayed a diva called "Santina", his twin sister, won the match and was crowned "Miss WrestleMania".
 Mae Young acted as the special guest timekeeper of the match while Candice Michelle was the one who gave the sash and crown to Santina.